Seraphene/quant-trading/README.md

 A journey to Quantitative Trading.
 This utilizes Price Action.
 This will primarily focus on XAUUSD / NASDAQ.

+Self Analysis: Profit mainly come from the bull trend that happened from 2025-2026

 Highest Achieved:
 With Machine Learning: